 a quote from 5wpr

-For example, if your company claims to be environmentally friendly, it is expected to use recyclable packaging.
-If that is not the case, customers who care about the environment will most likely turn to another provider.
+For example, if your company claims to be environmentally friendly, it is expected to use recyclable packaging and reduce waste where possible.
+If that is not the case, customers who care about sustainability will quickly notice the gap and may switch to another provider.
+Consistency between claims and actions is essential for building lasting brand trust.

 Care about the first impression